 Selenium for Cancer

 Selenium has been used in conventional medicine for many years.
-Its original purpose was to treat dandruff, but through further investigation, selenium has proved to be beneficial in blocking certain chemical reactions that cause free radicals in the body, especially when used with vitamin C and E. Free radicals are what cause cancer cells to develop by changing the DNA.
-There have been many studies around whether or not selenium slows or prevents the growth of a cancerous tumor.
+Its original purpose was to treat dandruff, but through further research, selenium has proven to be beneficial in blocking certain chemical reactions that cause free radicals in the body, especially when used with vitamin C and E. Free radicals cause cancer cells to develop by changing the DNA.
+The effectiveness of selenium on cancerous tumors has been researched by many scientific studies over the years.

-The average adult requires at least 55 micrograms (mcg) per day.
-This is believed to be enough for minimal anti-cancer effects.
+The average adult requires at least 55 micrograms (mcg) per day to have the minimal anti-cancer effects.
 Women who are pregnant, should get 60 mcg a day, while a woman who is breastfeeding should get 70 mcg a day.
 These are minimum amounts.
-For optimum benefits, you should take 200 mcg.
+For optimum benefits, the body needs 200 mcg.

-Different studies show different amounts that can cause toxicity, as a result of too much selenium, so it is advised not to exceed 400 mcg.
-If you do exceed that amount then you may end up with an upset stomach, hair loss, or white blotches on your nails.
+Different studies show different amounts that can cause toxicity, as a result of too much selenium; therefore, it is advised not to exceed 400 mcg.
+If you do exceed that amount, the most common symptoms are an upset stomach, hair loss, or white blotches on your nails.